sighupio/distribution/MAINTENANCE.md

 # SIGHUP Distribution Maintenance Guide

-In this document you can find the steps needed to cook a new release of SKD.
+In this document you can find the steps needed to cook a new release of SD.

 Some things to know before starting: